 “They are finding all the excuses they need, unfortunately.”

 I hop on the bee channel.
 It’s not broadcast with the regular game transmission, but on a separate one that goes into the spaceball archives.
-For “history” – but everyone knows it’s to help settle grievances and disputes with Bookies.
+For ‘history’, but everyone knows it’s to help settle grievances and disputes with Bookies.
 The vid network knows about it and taps it during games to add an extra layer of drama.

 There’s usually nothing going on, so the bee channel doesn’t get much attention, but once in a while a head coach enters the channel.
 Nobody is announced going in and out, but anyone looking at the channel logs will notice a new connection.
 In a spaceball game, everything I do is watched.
 Dissected.
 So, I know that somebody is going to notice, if they haven’t already, that a head coach has connected to the bee channel.
 A defensive or offensive coach in the bee channel is nothing to get excited about.
 But a head coach?
 Entering the bee channel is tantamount to me throwing a glove on the field.